yewin-mm/restapi-sample-receiver-service/README.md

 <a name="about-the-project"></a>
 ## ⚡️About The Project
-This is the rest API receiver project for creating many types of API endpoints.
+This is the rest API receiver project for creating many types of API endpoints. <br>
-This is demo project and so, I don't add any other logic like contribute with db, etc.
+This is demo project and so, I don't add any other logic like communication with db, etc.
-So, you will see hard coded values in service class.
+So, you will see hard coded values in service class. <br>
 You can also learn calling that many types of API endpoints from other services in here [RestAPI Sample Caller Service](https://github.com/yewin-mm/restapi-sample-caller-service/tree/master)
 You can learn many types of creating API endpoints in this project.
 1. Creating sample request APIs